Best Resume Templates for Software Engineers That Get You Hired

 Showcasing Projects and Personal Contributions

 Showcasing your projects and personal contributions can set you apart from other candidates.
+Including a dedicated projects section on your resume highlights your technical skills and problem-solving abilities, and is especially valuable for software engineers.
 Consider the following to effectively highlight your capabilities:

 Demonstrate real-world problem-solving through personal or academic projects.